Why Do You Need an Effective EHS Incident Reporting and Investigation Program?

 - Safety training completed

-- Educate senior leadership as to the importance of incident investigation and reporting.
-Who in your organization can act as a corporate champion for incident reporting and can:
+Establish the importance of incident investigation and reporting.
+Identify a corporate champion who can:

 - Provide the resources needed to report and investigate incidents as well as implement corrective actions

-- Establish an incentive program or reward for compliance, and
+- Establish an incentive program or reward for compliance

-- Document your process.
-Have a written policy in place for reporting, managing, investigating, recording and tracking/trending incidents.
+Have a written policy in place for reporting, managing, investigating, recording, and tracking/trending incidents.

-- Practice.
-Hold drills to ensure your employees are knowledgeable on how to respond to an incident and that your organizations programs and resources are adequate.
+Hold drills to ensure your employees are knowledgeable on how to respond to an incident and that your organization's programs and resources are adequate.
 Identified issues should be assigned corrective actions that are tracked to completion.

 How Can We Help?